mrdijk/EnergyEfficient_FL/fabric/k8s/archive/cluster-setup-kubespray/README.md

 Note: this guide used WSL for the underlying testing and validation.

+## Switch to newer version: Kubeadm
+Now switched to Kubeadm to try it with that since this allows for much more control and understandability without all the automation steps.
+Kubespray is most suited for VMs that are similar to the cloud with minimal custom setups, however, we noticed that FABRIC has a lot of custom setups and configurations that caused unexpected behaviour and issues.
+In the end we ended up at a not working Kubernetes environment with issues we could not understand and spend a lot of time debugging without making any real progress over several days.
+In short, kubespray provided a lot of automation that did not work for our setup with FABRIC and caused a lot of issues which we could not fully understand.
+Therefore, we decided to use Kubeadm.
+This is because, while it does require a lot more manual steps, it allows for a more flexible and understandable approach, which might be better suited for FABRIC VMs in this case.
+Furthermore, this is maintained by Kubernetes themselves and might have better support and documentation, etc. See the current setup in fabric/k8s/cluster-setup for the current solution.

 ## SSH
 You can configure SSH to access the VMs by following the steps in the k8s-setup.ipynb notebook file.